andrewrichardson701/Stockbase/README.md

 - Mobile CSS in progress
 - Some HTML elements are hidden/shown based on width.
-- Admin page is not visible from mobile form factor unless the url is appended.
+- Admin page is not visible from mobile form factor unless the URL is appended.
 - New CSS added for mobile form factor.
-- Nav now loads properl on mobile.
+- Nav now loads properly on mobile.
 - Footer now loads differently on mobile.
 - Index page now works on mobile.
 Less columns show to reduce clutter
 - Cablestock page now works on mobile.